pixie-io/docs.px.dev/content/en/tutorials/pixie-101/service-health.md

 ## Service Graph

-When debugging issues with microservices, it helps to start at a high-level and then drill down.
+When debugging issues with microservices, it helps to start at a high-level view, like a service map, and then drill down into the problem service(s).

-A global view of the services in your cluster can help:
+For a global view of the services in your cluster, we'll use the `px/cluster` script:

-- Visualize complex dependencies.
-- Identify bottlenecks and load balancing issues.

-Let's start with the `px/cluster` script.

 1. Open the [Live UI](http://work.withpixie.ai/) and select `px/cluster` from the `script` drop-down menu at the top.